vrdev116/Work-on-SQL-Developer/README.md

 ## Query бичих
   * ANSI/Oracle JOIN
-  * Subquery's subquery
+  * Subquery and subquery
   * Multiple WITH AS
   * Uncommon usage of ALIAS
   * Advanced usage of ROWNUM
-  * Hierarchical query
-  * Analytical query (Windowing, Aggregiating)
+  * Hierarchical query or Analytical query
   * Case of UNPIVOT
   * When WHERE?
   * Read EXPLAIN PLAN